Jean-Baptiste-Lasselle/omega/README.md

   * An API Gateway to bind up all Endpoints, and manage subscribe plans, and centralize `OpenAPI` documentation.
 I'll use an API Gateway called `Gravitee.io`
   * One `docker-compose` service for each and every `REST API Endpoint`
   * One `docker-compose` service for statically serving the Angular Client from within inside a container endowed with the lightest production-ready HTTP statis server, my first (maybe not last) choice will be an `alpine:nginx` `OCI` base image.
+* Aside `Omega`, antoher `docker-compose.yml` will provision infrastructure :
+  * `Keycloak` to setup `O.I.D.C.` (`OpenID Connect`) Identity Provider
+  * `HashiCorp Vault`, to manage the Certification Authority Chain, in the target PKI, and manage TLS/SSL Certificates granted to each deployed `Omega` component.

 # TODO List

 For a start I'll decompose all tasks in this section of the projet 's root `README.md`, before task management / scheduling is managed by a dedicated tool.

-* Implement a first RESTfull API Endpoint, using `typescript-rest`, swagger generator, without any `RxJS`.
+* Implement a first RESTfull API Endpoint, using [`tsoa`](), swagger generator, without any `RxJS`.
 This Endpoint will be a very simple allowing you to multiply any two positive or null integers.
+* Add JWT authntication, then OpenID Connect, managed by Keycloak
 * Add a new Endpoint, that basically returns a list of text files, among a given set of files, inside a given folder :
   * the endpoint will always return a map :
     * `key` being the path of the file, relative to workspace root,